Meepo39-1/Anti-Confirmation-Bias-Recommendation-System/README.md

 Valid question.
 This recommender system will suggest posts from [r/changemyview](https://www.reddit.com/r/changemyview/) - a community where users create posts about different topics that they would like to change their opinion about, or at least see things through a new perspective.

+The process is simple: you get recommended a Reddit post; you rate how much you were exposed to new perspectives.

 ## How should I rate the recommendations?

 Ratings represent a continuous value ranging from -1 and 1.